 - Seller financing is short term bridge loans until they are able to get regular traditional financing

-- Waiting period after bankruptcy and foreclosure does not prohibit buyers from owning a property
+The waiting period after bankruptcy and foreclosure does not prohibit buyers from owning a property:

 - Waiting period mortgage guidelines just prohibits buyers from qualifying for government and/or conforming loans until the waiting period requirements are met

 - Owner financing also offers benefits for the home seller